Moving to Calgary, Canada

 Before your big move to Calgary, it’s wise to think about medical cover for when you’re out there.

 That’s why we’ve partnered with Cigna for private medical insurance in Calgary.
-With over 95 million customers protected worldwide, Cigna will sort you out with a plan that suits your needs.
+With four levels of annual cover to choose from and extra modules for more flexibility, Cigna will sort you out with a plan that suits your needs.

 Start building a customised plan with a free quote to protect your most important assets – you and your family.